sjentsch/lsjDocs/lsj/Ch08_Estimation_5.rst

 ``Mean + (1.96 * S.E.
 Mean)``

 95% confidence intervals are the de facto standard in psychology.
-So, for example, if I load the ``IQsim.omv`` file, check mean and S.E mean under ``Descriptives``, I can work out the confidence interval associated with the simulated mean IQ:
+So, for example, if I load the |IQsim|_ data set, check mean and S.E mean under ``Descriptives``, I can work out the confidence interval associated with the simulated mean IQ: